dblanche54/epub-optimizer-plus/README.md

 - Source files use extensionless imports (e.g., `import { foo } from './foo'`)
 - The build process adds `.js` extensions to imports in the compiled output for Node.js compatibility

+### Testing

+- Test files are colocated with the source files they test (e.g., `src/index.ts` and `src/index.test.ts`)
+- Tests are written using Vitest, a modern test framework compatible with Jest syntax
+- Run tests with `pnpm test` (watch mode) or `pnpm test:run` (single run)
+- Run tests with coverage using `pnpm test:coverage`
+- Tests run in Node.js environment and mock external dependencies

 ### Development and Production